myminseok/tkg-publish-images-scripts/README.md

 ```
 > Optional.
 Set if your private image registry uses a self-signed certificate.
 Provide the CA certificate in base64 encoded format, for example TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE: "LS0t[...]tLS0tLQ=="".

 ## download images
-run  `download-images-as-file.sh` on internet connected VM to download all TKG images under the folder TKG_IMAGES_DOWNLOAD_FOLDER defined in `tanzu-no-internet-env.sh`
+run  `download-images-as-tar.sh` on internet connected VM to download all TKG images under the folder TKG_IMAGES_DOWNLOAD_FOLDER defined in `tanzu-no-internet-env.sh`

 ```
 source ./tanzu-no-internet-env.sh
-download-images-as-file.sh ./images-copy-list
+download-images-as-tar.sh ./images-copy-list
 ```
+> if the image is already downloaded, then skip downloading the image
+> it will keep retrying to download the item until it success.
+> if the downloading failed, then record to "/tmp/tkg_failed_downloading_tar_list.txt" and continue the downloading the next item.

-### Transfer all the downloaded images and the generated scripts to VM on  internet-restrected environments
+## Transfer all the downloaded images and the generated scripts to VM on  internet-restrected environments
 - tkg-publish-images-scripts
 - TKG_IMAGES_DOWNLOAD_FOLDER

 ## On internet-restrected environment

-### upload the copied TKG images to the internal container registry
+upload the copied TKG images to the internal container registry
 ```
+docker login <TKG_CUSTOM_IMAGE_REGISTRY>
-source ./tanzu-no-internet-env.sh
+source tanzu-no-internet-env.sh
 ./upload-images-to-repo.sh ./images-copy-list
 ```
+> if the tar image doesn't exist, then record to "/tmp/tkg_uploading_not_found_tar_list.txt" and continue the uploading the next item
+> if the image is already in the target repo, then skip uploading the image
+> it will keep retrying to upload the item until it success.

 now you are ready to install TKG.
 Enjoy Tanzu!